Beyond Elicitation: Provision-based Prompt Optimization for Knowledge-Intensive Tasks: Experiments

-\textbf{Token Efficiency Analysis.} \Cref{fig:token} illustrates inference token utilization across optimization methods and KPPO variants.
+\textbf{Token Efficiency Analysis.} \Cref{fig:token} compares inference token utilization for target LLMs.
 Full validation evaluation that evaluates all candidates on the complete validation set (Val Acc) consumes substantially more tokens than elicitation-based methods due to provision-based prompts creating longer inputs and conducting comprehensive validation, with maximum disparity reaching 157M versus 20M tokens on Anatomy with Qwen2.5.
 KPPO with batch-wise validation demonstrates significantly lower consumption compared to full evaluation, establishing batch-wise evaluation as both effective and efficient.
 Compared to baselines, batch-wise KPPO exhibits competitive efficiency with PromptAgent and better efficiency than APO, despite the substantial improvement.
-The adaptive pruning mechanism further reduces token consumption across all tasks, achieving approximately 2M additional savings per task beyond batch-wise evaluation, demonstrating that our constraint-guided approach successfully balances knowledge provision with computational efficiency, a critical requirement for practical deployment where token costs scale linearly with prompt length.
+The adaptive pruning mechanism further reduces token consumption across all tasks, achieving approximately 2M additional savings per task beyond batch-wise evaluation, demonstrating that our constraint-guided approach successfully balances knowledge provision with efficiency, a requirement for practical deployment where token costs scale with prompt length.

+\textbf{Test-Time Inference Cost.} To assess deployability, we quantified the averaged latency and token consumption of KPPO against retrieval-augmented baselines in \Cref{tab:inference}.
+As shown, KPPO demonstrates a decisive efficiency advantage, achieving an average latency of 3.88s per query on Llama 3.1.
+In contrast, web-search-augmented methods suffer from severe latency bottlenecks due to network overhead and multi-stage processing: RAG (w/ Web Search) requires 36.16s (9.3× slower), while Verify-and-Edit extends this to 37.98s (9.8× slower).
+Furthermore, KPPO significantly reduces costs, requiring only 377 completion tokens on average compared to 770 for Verify-and-Edit.
+This efficiency stems from KPPO's fundamental design: by bootstrapping complex reasoning and domain knowledge into a static prompt offline, the model can generate direct, accurate answers during inference.

 \textbf{Candidate Evaluation Analysis.} \Cref{tab:ablation} evaluates our dual-objective batch-wise evaluation mechanism against two alternatives: simple accuracy-based batch evaluation without divergence consideration (Batch Acc) and full validation evaluation (Val Acc).
 Our dual-objective approach (Batch Acc + Div) consistently outperforms simple batch-wise evaluation, achieving average improvements of 5.1\% on Llama~3.1 and 5.2\% on Qwen~2.5, demonstrating that maintaining distributional stability during prompt updates is critical for robust knowledge integration.
 Notably, full validation evaluation, despite its computational expense, often underperforms batch-wise methods.
 On MedConceptsQA, it falls 15.0\% and 8.3\% below dual-objective batch-wise evaluation for Llama~3.1 and Qwen~2.5 respectively.
 This substantial gap reveals that full validation optimization can encourage superficial pattern matching that improves global validation metrics without genuinely addressing knowledge gaps, whereas batch-wise evaluation better validates knowledge integration by focusing on resolving recent failure cases.
 The dual-objective criterion effectively prevents overfitting to spurious patterns by penalizing excessive distributional changes, ensuring that selected prompts provide generalizable domain knowledge rather than instance-specific adjustments.
 These results validate our design choice to prioritize targeted knowledge gap remediation over global validation performance maximization.